cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - 2020, (presumably) summer: Launch of the mainnet and Game of thrones
 - 2020, and for a period of 21 days after the launch of the mainnet: Game of Thrones
 - 2020 - 2021, after Game of Thrones: cyber~Auction, which lasts for 479 days

+If you are interested in the development roadmap, please see the [projects roadmap](https://github.com/orgs/cybercongress/projects/2).
+It is broken into episodes.
+Each episode contains the main current tasks.
+Each task may contain multiple intenral tasks, which in turn live in their own repositories.
+Episodes do not have a specified timeline.

 #### Distribution games introduction
 The distribution games are a way of improving the distribution of tokens to a higher number of participants in a fairer way through a gamified process.
 There are 3 distribution games proposed in total.
 Their goal is to help increase the initial efficiency of the distribution.